vippsas/vipps-qr-api/qr-api-guide.md

 <summary>Future Merchant Callback QR codes</summary>
 <div>

-Merchant callback QRs make it possible for users to notify merchants that they want to pay with Vipps.
-It is the right solution for self-checkout, vending machines, or similar situations where there is no cashier, buttons, or other ways of letting the user communicate that they want to pay with Vipps.
+Merchant callback QRs make it possible for users to notify merchants that they want to pay with Vipps or MobilePay.
+It is the right solution for self-checkout, vending machines, or similar situations where there is no cashier, buttons, or other ways of letting the user communicate how they want to pay.

 A merchant callback QR is given a `merchantQrId` that the merchant selects upon creation.
 Then, when the user scans the QR, a callback is sent to the merchant containing this `merchantQrId`.
 Thus, the merchant knows which QR code has been scanned, and they can act accordingly, such as starting a payment towards the user.